 We are exposed to market risk related to changes in interest rates.
-As of December 31, 2017, we had cash, cash equivalents and marketable securities of \$567.8 million, consisting primarily of investments in U.S. Treasuries, certificates of deposit, and government and corporate debt securities.
+As of December 31, 2018, we had cash, cash equivalents and marketable securities of \$805.4 million, consisting primarily of investments in U.S. Treasuries, certificates of deposit, and government and corporate debt securities.
 Our primary exposure to market risk is interest rate sensitivity, which is affected by changes in the general level of U.S. interest rates, particularly because our investments are in short-term marketable securities.
 Our marketable securities are subject to interest rate risk and could fall in value if market interest rates increase.
-Due to the short-term duration of our investment portfolio and the low risk profile of our investments, we do not believe an immediate 10% change in interest rates would have a material effect on the fair market value of our investment portfolio.
-We have the ability to hold our marketable securities until maturity, and therefore we would not expect our operating results or cash flows to be affected to any significant degree by the effect of a change in market interest rates on our investments.
+Due to the short-term duration of our investment portfolio and the low risk profile of our investments, we do not believe an immediate and uniform 100 basis point increase in interest rates would have a material effect on the fair market value of our investment portfolio.

 We are also exposed to market risk related to changes in foreign currency exchange rates.
-We have contracts with CROs that are located in Asia and Europe that are denominated in foreign currencies.
+We have contracts with CROs and CMOs that are located in Asia and Europe that are denominated in foreign currencies.
 We are subject to fluctuations in foreign currency rates in connection with these agreements.
 We do not currently hedge our foreign currency exchange rate risk.
-As of December 31, 2017 and December 31, 2016, we had minimal or no liabilities denominated in foreign currencies.
+As of December 31, 2018 and December 31, 2017, we had minimal or no liabilities denominated in foreign currencies.